sethkor/s3kor/README.md

       --all-versions     Delete all versions
 ```

-It is possible to remove all versions of an object recursivley in a single command which is not possible with the AWS cli
+It is possible to remove all versions of an object recursivley in a single command which is not possible with the AWS cli.

 Remember when using `--all-versions` to delete all versions of an object at once, the eventual consistency model of S3 applies.